csaez/csaez.github.io/src/content/2015-02-09_switching-to-vim.md

 In two words: _NO WAY_

 There's _no way_ I could use this thing to develop anything on it.
-It's too old, weird and uggly for me (yeah, call me superficial, but the look is important when you stare at it all day long).
+It's too old, weird and ugly for me (yep, call me superficial, but the look is important when you stare at it all day long).

 So, what you do when this happen?